-Jon Camfield is a technologist dedicated to advancing human rights with over two decades of experience spanning the public, startup, non-profit, and social enterprise sectors.
-Jon currently works on Threat Ideation at Meta, leveraging threat intel to lead adversarial design and prepare for sophisticated attacks both against new products and based on world events
+Jon Camfield is a technologist dedicated to advancing human rights through technology with over two decades of experience spanning the public, startup, non-profit, and social enterprise sectors.
+Jon currently works on Threat Ideation at Meta, leveraging threat intel to lead adversarial design work predicting and preparing for sophisticated attacks.

-Previously, Jon was Internews’ Director of Global Technology Strategy, building and sustaining a diverse team with over $30M in funding to advance digital safety for media and human rights defenders through training, the SAFETAG organizational security risk assessment framework, and tool development.
-This work focused on being responsible, sustainable, and transparent.
-This meant building programs closely with in-country partners, risk assessments, building internal organizational operational security policies and practices, prioritizing open source tools, building content under open licenses, and supporting the capacity of – and learning from – local actors.
+Previously, Jon was Internews’ Director of Global Technology Strategy, building and sustaining a diverse and global team with over $30M in funding to advance digital safety for media and human rights defenders.
+This work included digital safety training, the SAFETAG organizational security risk assessment framework, censorship circumvention, and tool development.
+This work focused on being responsible, open, sustainable, and transparent.
+This meant building programs closely with in-country partners, risk assessments, building internal organizational operational security policies and practices, building only open source tools, writing content under open licenses, and most importantly, supporting the capacity of – and learning from – local actors.

 I have over two decades of experience in using technology for social change that spans the public, private, non-profit, and social enterprise sectors.
 I am a co-author of the SAFETAG organizational security risk assessment framework.